 When a person consumes a very large volume of alcohol, an en bloc blackout may occur.
 If this happens, they will not remember anything that they did while they were drinking.

 Fragmentary blackouts tend to affect only patches of memory, so a person may be able to piece together a memory on prompting.

-If someone has drunk too much alcohol, they may have the following symptoms of alcohol intoxication:
+If someone has drunk too much alcohol, they may have the

 - becoming confused

 - difficulty staying awake, or not being able to wake up

 - slow heart rate

 - vomiting and seizures

 If a person is showing symptoms of severe alcohol intoxication, it is important to call the emergency services for treatment.

 In cases where someone who has drunk too much needs first aid, people should: